 It’s easy to believe that machine learning is hard.
 An arcane craft known only to a select few academics.

-Like all of the best frameworks we have for understanding our world, e.g. Newton’s Laws of Motion, Jobs to be Done, Supply & Demand — the best ideas and concepts in machine learning are simple.
-The majority of literature on machine learning, however, is riddled with complex notation, formulae and superfluous language.
+Indeed, the majority of literature on machine learning is riddled with complex notation, formulae and superfluous language.
 It puts walls up around fundamentally simple ideas.
+But like all of the best frameworks we have for understanding our world – Newton’s Laws of Motion, Jobs to be Done, Supply & Demand – the best ideas and concepts at the core of machine learning are simple.

-Let’s take a practical example.
-Say we wanted to include a “you might also like” section at the bottom of this post.
+Say we wanted to include a “You might also like” section at the bottom of this post.
 How would we go about that?

 Or, in Ruby:

-Using this method to find similar posts on this blog to “How The Support Team Improves The Product”, gives us the following top 10:
+Using this method to find similar posts on this blog to “How the support team improves the product,” you’ll get the following top 10:

 - How to hire designers

 - Proactive support with Intercom

 As you can see, posts about running an effective support process have little in common with cohort analysis, or debate around the merits of design.
 We can do better.